fengjixuchui/r6s-external-nuklear-hook/README.md

   <h1>r6s external nuklear hook</h1>
 </div>

+Original Author (credits): @not-frankoo all credits & rep should go to him

 Simple copy paste ready base for external cheats using kernel function hook for km-um communication, intended to be manual mapped using drvmap or kdmapper.

 Driver is made for winver: 1809 (not tested on other winvers).